OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 >`[prefix] group off`
 >`auth=group~[groupuuid]~groupname~[groupname]`

+# Runaway
+When you press Runaway menu opens with three options:
+- **Yes** will execute a factory reset and completely clear the Access list.
+- **No** will close the menu
+- **Disable** will block the wearer's ability to run away on this collar.
+This action can be initiated by the wearer by cannot be reversed by the wearer.
+Only an owner can reverse it.
+If the owner presses Disable in the Runaway menu, the wearer gets a dialog box to accept or decline.

 # Access List
 Sends a readout of the list of owners and other access settings to chat.
 Available to owner and wearer only.
 > `[prefix] list`